jhill1/SEPwC.github.io/_sources/python_plotting.rst

     plt.subplot(211)             # make subplot(211) in the first figure
                                  # current
     plt.title('Easy as 1, 2, 3') # subplot 211 title
+    plt.show()

+The above code will open two figures.

 If you are making lots of figures, you need to be aware of one more thing: the memory required for a figure is not completely